James-PriestleyDev/To-Do-List/README.md

 ### Website Responsiveness

+Here is an image of the website shown on varying screen sizes to show it's responsivness.

 ![Image of my website shown through varied view ports](assets/docs/pp2-responsive.PNG)

 ### FEATURES

 Webapp displaying page with no entries

+This is what the webapp looks like when the user first enters the webapp, there's a brief description of the purpose of the webapp for the user to read before they get started with creating their list.

 ![Image of the webapp with no user inputs](assets/docs/pp2-no-input.PNG)

 Webapp displaying listed items and tally of outstanding goals

+This is what happens when the user inputs their goals it creates a list for the user and also tracks how many goals they have inputted and tells them that they have X amount of goals outstanding.

 ![Image of the webapp with user inputs](assets/docs/pp2-with-inputs.PNG)

 Webapp displaying completed items and the tally of completed goals

+This is what happens when the user has completed their tasks the counter on the 'completed goals' goes up with each completed goal that the user does.

 ![Image of the webapp with completed user inputs](assets/docs/pp2-completed.PNG)

 Modal (warning pop-up)

+This is what happens when the user attempts to submit without entering a goal into the input box.
+A warning appears alerting them that something has gone wrong and that they should enter a goal.

 ![Image of the websites sign-up page (newsletter.html)](assets/docs/pp2-modal.PNG)